The 2020 Guide to FavIcons for Nearly Everyone and Every Browser

 A (mostly) complete list of all the known Favorite Icon Sizes

-Below is a compiled list of the current known favorite icon sizes, this list is based off of the Favorite Icon Cheat Sheet.
+Below is a compiled list of the current known favorite icon sizes, this list is based on the Favorite Icon Cheat Sheet.
+The greyed out are once legacy favicons, that can still be used but are no longer supported.
+Due to age, these have been eliminated from the favicons project.

 |32×32||favicon-32.png||Standard for most desktop browsers|